jcooney/appts/README.md

 to keep it simple, however, I've previously used `uber-mock` and `mockery`.
 We write tests for every area of the application including:

-- http controllers to test request validation and error response mapping - we do this by mapping the http.Handler defined in routes.go directly into the httptest.Server.
+- http controllers to test request validation and error response mapping - we do this by injecting the http.Handler defined in routes.go directly into the httptest.Server.
 - domain logic remains isolated from the http layer and is tested directly.
 - repository layer is tested using a test database spun up using `testcontainers-go` - this ensures that our sqlc generated code is also tested.
-- public holidays api client is tested using a mock http server to simulate the external api.
+- public holidays api client is generated using `oapi-codegen` and tested using a mock http server to simulate the external api.

 ## Setup and Running the Application